AzpMon/Home-Credit-Default-Risk-Prediction/README.md

 ### Results and Discussion
 The results of the models, including evaluation metrics and visualizations, are discussed in the model training notebook.
 Handling data imbalance was crucial in achieving accurate predictions, especially highlighted in the logistic regression model.
 The best model was an Extreme Gradient Boosting (XGBoost) model optimized using Optuna, achieving an AUC for the ROC curve of 0.9803 and 0.9965 for the training and test data, respectively.
-A deeper analysis of the results can be read in the PDF document "Final Report: Home Credit Default Risk Prediction
+A deeper analysis of the results can be read in the PDF document "Final Report: Home Credit Default Risk Prediction.

 ### Conclusion
 This project showcases the application of advanced data analysis techniques and machine learning models using Grid Search with Scikit-Learn and PySpark, along with hyperparameter optimization with Optuna, to predict loan repayment abilities using alternative data sources.
 The use of PySpark with SQL-like queries facilitated efficient data handling, while addressing data imbalance was crucial for improving model performance.

+### Acknowledgements
+The dataset is provided by Home Credit Group via a Kaggle competition.
+Thanks to the creators of PySpark, XGBoost, Optuna, and other libraries used in this project.
+All the theory were used by

+### Contact
+For any questions or feedback, please contact me, Alejandro Monroy Azpeitia at